 You may like: Must know Teej Rituals

-On this day, the women decorate their houses extensively with flowers and lights; they also apply henna on their hands and wear new clothes and traditional jewellery.
-They worship the Vat, or banyan tree.
+On this day, the women decorate their houses extensively with flowers and lights; they also apply henna on their hands and wear new clothes and traditional jewelry.
+They worship the Vrat, or banyan tree.
 Decorated swings are hung on the trees everywhere in the city and the women take turns to swing on them while they sing Teej songs in praise of Goddess Parvati.

-To commemorate with the traditions of First Teej, women get their pictures taken.
+To commemorate the traditions of First Teej, women get their pictures taken.

 You must read: Teej Vrat Katha